okisooo/wutheringwaves-fps-unlock/README.md

 If you encounter any issues while using this program, please [open an issue](https://github.com/okisooo/wutheringwaves-fps-unlock/issues) on this repository.

+# Looking for Collaborators!

+We're actively looking for collaborators to help improve this project.
+If you're interested, please [open an issue](https://github.com/okisooo/wutheringwaves-fps-unlock/issues) or submit a pull request.

 ## License

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file for details.